-Gregg Mashberg is co-head of the Securities Litigation Group and a former Chair of the Litigation Department.
+Gregg Mashberg is the former co-head of the Securities Litigation Group and a former chair of the Litigation Department.
 He has a broad-based practice and experience before numerous judicial and administrative forums.

 Gregg has a particular focus on securities litigation, defending public companies and their directors and officers in class actions, SEC investigations and enforcement actions.
-Gregg also has broad experience in defending directors and officers in shareholder derivative actions and direct breach of fiduciary duty suits under state law.
+Gregg also has broad experience in defending directors and officers in shareholder derivative and class actions arising from mergers and acquisitions and direct breach of fiduciary duty suits under state law.
 As part of his securities litigation practice, Gregg is outside litigation counsel for The Depository Trust & Clearing Corporation and its subsidiaries, the nation's principal securities settlement and depository institutions.
 He has litigated in trial and appellate courts around the country, successfully defending against claims challenging the securities clearing and settlement system.

 In addition, Gregg has been active in litigation concerning various high-tech industries.
 He has substantial experience litigating disputes relating to telecommunications services and automated systems for processing securities transactions.

 Gregg also has substantial litigation experience involving core aspects of Proskauer’s litigation practice, including general commercial disputes, antitrust, bankruptcy, entertainment, sports, First Amendment and trade secrets.
 He recently won summary judgment in a commercial dispute on behalf of a major British company, dismissing a complaint seeking $100 million in damages.
 Gregg is an experienced courtroom lawyer; for example, he won a $3 million federal jury verdict in a stockholders’ derivative action in a case involving the closing of a Wall Street brokerage house.